CBD Effects on Cortisol

-The fast-paced nature of modern living has resulted in a situation where many people are faced with stress, by one thing or another.
-CBD may have properties to help you keep your cortisol levels from spiking, and with that, help to manage the symptoms of the associated health conditions.
+The fast-paced nature of modern living has resulted in a situation where many people are faced with constant stress.
+CBD may have properties that help you keep your cortisol levels from spiking, thereby helping manage the symptoms of associated health conditions.

 Before we dive into the effects of CBD on cortisol, let’s look at what cortisol is and how it affects the body.